Construction Site Accident claims

 Do you require a solicitor to help you claim for an accident on a construction site or building site?
 If so then contact PSR Solicitors to see how we can help you.

-With many tradespeople being self-employed, then suffering injury through an accident carries the additional unwanted burden of real worries about income and financial obligations such as mortgages or other loans.
+With many tradespeople being self-employed, an injury that prevents you from working for any period of time will have a significant impact on your income, leading to real worries about meeting your financial obligations such as mortgages or other loans.

 Building Site & Construction Site Injuries

 Construction sites and building sites are dangerous places to work because there are usually a large number of people on-site, a variety of dangerous machinery in use and lots of heavy traffic coming and going all day long.
 Although health and safety has improved over the years and it is now uncommon to see anyone on a construction site without a high visibility jacket or a safety helmet, accidents do still happen.